-But when you get used to too many small bad acts you enjoy and/or ignore and there is no authority; you can become far more likely to up the ante.
+But when you get used to too many small bad acts you know there is no authority and you can become far more likely to up the ante.

 - When intimate partners have different sex drives and/or different expectations about sexual pleasure, one may start looking for little small sexual candies from other people.
 You suddenly realise your lovely partner is on Tinder! 😳